Where to grab a quick bite

 Ok this is defintely not a dinner offering, but is definitely worth noting.
-R285 gets you the most luxurious buffet breakfast in town, with the most exquisite ocean views.
+You get the most luxurious buffet breakfast in town, with the most exquisite ocean views.
 Oh and with and bottomless sparking wine, and oysters… need I say more?

 Where to grab a drink after work

 I love hanging out here after 10pm when the buzz of the waterfront seems to die down, and the area lights up.
 Lounging in the bar with one of the best selections of Whiskey in Cape Town couldn’t get much better.

 9. The Beer House